 9.1 We have sufficient resources for all geography teaching units in the school.
-We keep these in a central store, where there is a box of equipment for each unit of work.
+We keep these in a central store.
 We also keep a collection of geography equipment and a set of atlases for both key stages.

 10. Fieldwork